timetocode/party/README.md

 ```
 Visit http://localhost:1234 for a crude demo.
 Making the real ui is left to the game developer.
 Use multiple browsers to connect multiple users (the demo uses localStorage in a manner that opening multiple tabs will simply be treated as one player).

+There is also a prettier demo in Vuex+VueJS at [https://github.com/timetocode/vuex-party-example]

 ### Description
 A player may create, join, and leave a party.
 Players who are in a party may send an invite link to other players.